A few decades ago, eating fresh homegrown tomatoes during the winter was impossible. Today, it’s no longer a pipedream.

 The device has a perfect spectrum for the entire life cycle of your tomato plants.

-Phlizon COB 2000W is very bright and has a coverage area that is around 4ft x 4ft (1.2m x 1.2m), double that of Viparspectra XS1500.
+Phlizon COB 2000W is very bright.
+It has a coverage area of around 4′ x 4′ (1.2m x 1.2m), double that of Viparspectra XS1500.

-Phlizon COB 2000W is more expensive than Viparspectra XS1500 but cheaper than Kind LED K3 XL300 (You can check its price here).
+Phlizon COB 2000W is more expensive than Viparspectra XS1500.
+But cheaper than Kind LED K3 XL300 (You can check its price here.)

-Enjoy gardening indoors and don’t forget to share your thoughts in the comments below!
+Enjoy gardening indoors, and don’t forget to share your thoughts in the comments below!